 Free directory enquiries (DQ) service ‘196’

 Phone listings are available to all free of charge at www.eirphonebook.ie.
 If you are unable to use the online or printed phonebook due to an accessibility requirement you can register for free directory enquires service by dialling 196.
-You must first register for this service either by calling Freefone 1800 574 574 or clicking on this link to access the registration form.
+You must first register for this service either by calling Freefone 1800 574 574 or accessing the registration form PDF.